pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 A resolver processes each individual DELEG record within a DELEG RRset, or each individual DELEGI record in a DELEGI RRset, using the following steps:

+1. If mandatory key is present, check that all the mandatory keys are part of the DelegInfos in this RR.
+If not, stop processing this record.

+1. Check that all keys listed as mandatory are supported.
+If not, stop processing this record.

 1. If a record has more than one type of server information key (excluding the IPv4/IPv6 case), or has multiple server information keys of the same type, that record is malformed.
 Stop processing this record.